-Dolliver was a senator from Iowa and was a Republican.
+Dolliver was a senator from Iowa as a Republican.
 He served from 1907 to 1911.

 He was previously a senator from Iowa as a Republican from 1900 to 1907; the representative for Iowa’s 10th congressional district as a Republican from 1895 to 1899; the representative for Iowa’s 10th congressional district as a Republican from 1893 to 1895; the representative for Iowa’s 10th congressional district as a Republican from 1891 to 1893; and the representative for Iowa’s 10th congressional district as a Republican from 1889 to 1891.